-- 6.1.
+6.1.
 Capital Asset Defined.
-A capital asset is defined as an asset or a group of similar assets with a cost of \$5,000 or more and an estimated service life of three (3) years or more. - 6.2.
+A capital asset is defined as an asset or a group of similar assets with a cost of \$5,000 or more and an estimated service life of three (3) years or more.

+6.2.
 Inventory.
-The District will maintain a current inventory of its capital assets and will have a physical inventory of its assets made every two (2) years.
-Certain capital assets that are stationary, such as land, infrastructure, buildings, and improvements other than buildings, do not require a physical inventory. - 6.3.
+The District will maintain a current inventory of its capital assets and will have a physical inventory of its assets made every two (2) years.Certain capital assets that are stationary, such as land, infrastructure, buildings, and improvements other than buildings, do not require a physical inventory.

+6.3.
 Repair and Maintenance.
-The District will repair and maintain its capital assets on a periodic and regular basis to protect its investment and to minimize future maintenance and replacement costs. - 6.4 Replacement Planning.
-Although it may not always be possible to replace capital assets on a consistent basis, the District will plan for and budget for replacement costs in its Operating Budget. - 6.5.
+The District will repair and maintain its capital assets on a periodic and regular basis to protect its investment and to minimize future maintenance and replacement costs.

+6.4.
+Replacement Planning.
+Although it may not always be possible to replace capital assets on a consistent basis, the District will plan for and budget for replacement costs in its Operating Budget.

+6.5.
 Capital Expenditure Planning.
 The District will plan for capital expenditures over a 5-year period.
 When capital improvements are being planned, operating costs will be identified and included in the Operating Budget.

-Commented [PM16]: Do we know what these are and that we are in compliance?

-Commented [PG17R16]: Anne does from the Lopez accountability audits.